brunorijsman/quantum-internet-hackathon-2022/docs/qiskit-implementation.md

 # The distributed quantum Fourier transformation (DQFT) implementation in Qiskit

-In this section we describe the implementation of the distributed quantum Fourier transformation in Qiskit.
+In this section we describe our implementation of the distributed quantum Fourier transformation in Qiskit.

 ## What is Qiskit?